dougeby/IntuneDocs/intune/network-access-control-integrate.md

 - The ISE API exposed by Intune takes in MacAddress/IMEI/UDID/MEID (ie: No AAD lookups).
 - ISE reports compliance as true only if `MDMStatus == 1` (Compliant).
-- ISE has a feature, which requests from Intune the URL to redirect to in case the user device is non-compliant or is not enrolled.
-[Network Access Control portal](https://portal.manage.microsoft.com/networkaccesscontrol/index).
+- ISE has a feature, which requests from Intune the URL to redirect to in case the user device is non-compliant or is not enrolled, [Network Access Control portal](https://portal.manage.microsoft.com/networkaccesscontrol/index).
 We recommend you configure ISE such that you allow users to redirect to this URL automatically when they are non-compliant, so they can get compliant.

 ## Next steps

 - [Integrate Cisco ISE with Intune](http://www.cisco.com/c/en/us/td/docs/security/ise/2-1/admin_guide/b_ise_admin_guide_21/b_ise_admin_guide_20_chapter_01000.html)
 - [Integrate Citrix NetScaler with Intune](http://docs.citrix.com/en-us/netscaler-gateway/12/microsoft-intune-integration/configuring-network-access-control-device-check-for-netscaler-gateway-virtual-server-for-single-factor-authentication-deployment.html)
 - [Integrate HP Aruba Clear Pass with Intune](https://support.arubanetworks.com/Documentation/tabid/77/DMXModule/512/Command/Core_Download/Default.aspx?EntryId=23757)